teambit/bit-docker/README.md

 ## Getting started

 1. Clone this repository.
-1. Edit `scope.json` with your name (legacy, shoudl be replaced soon)
+1. Edit `scope.json` with your name (legacy, should be replaced soon)
 1. Edit `scope.jsonc` with your description
 1. Build image and run server.
     ```sh